SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 * `downloadsHintsHidden` (optional, boolean): If set to `true`, hints will not be displayed in lists for medias which can be downloaded.
 * `moreEpisodesHidden` (optional, boolean): If set to `true`, the option to display more episodes for a media will not be available from the long-press and peek menus.
-* `topicSections` (optional, string, multiple): The sections to be displayed when opening a topic.
-If none is provided, latest medias are displayed.
-Available values are:
-   * `latest`: The latest medias.
-   * `mostPopular`: The most popular medias
-* `topicSectionsWithSubtopics` (optional, string, multiple): The sections to be displayed when opening a topic with subtopics.
-If none is provided, only subtopics are displayed.
-Available values are the same as `topicSections`.
 * `googleCastReceiverIdentifier` (optional, string): Identifier of the Google Cast receiver to use.
 If not set, the default Google Cast receiver is used.
 * `appStoreProductIdentifier` (mandatory, number): Application product identifier on the AppStore.
 * `continuousPlaybackPlayerViewTransitionDuration` (optional, number): Duration in seconds for continuous playback when the player view is displayed.
 If empty, continuous playback is disabled; if equal to 0, upcoming media playback starts immediately.
 * `continuousPlaybackForegroundTransitionDuration` (optional, number): Duration in seconds for continuous playback when the application runs in foreground and the player view is not displayed.
 If empty, continuous playback is disabled; if equal to 0, upcoming media playback starts immediately.
 * `continuousPlaybackBackgroundTransitionDuration` (optional, number): Duration in seconds for continuous playback when the application runs in background.
 If empty, continuous playback is disabled; if equal to 0, upcoming media playback starts immediately.
 * `hiddenOnboardings` (optional, string, multiple): Identifier list of onboardings which must be hidden.

-### Search

-* `searchSettingsHidden` (optional, boolean): Set to `true` to hide support for search settings.
-* `searchSettingSubtitledHidden` (optional, boolean): Set to `true` to hide the subtitled option in the search settings.
-* `showsSearchHidden ` (optional, boolean): Set to `true` to hide show search results.

 ### History